Once upon a time, Ireland’s entire housing market descended into a massive ball of fire.

 So you know all that money you thought you could save, well it might be about to get awkward…unless you have the right help.

 Not all heroes wear capes, my friend.

-But if you bought a block policy from a bank, they will cancel your policy so you will need a new Mortgage Protection policy.
+However, if you bought a block policy from your bank, they will cancel that policy, so you need a new Mortgage Protection policy.

-This time, make sure you buy it from a broker so you don’t get caught!
+This time, if you are switching mortgage, be clever and make sure you buy your mortgage life insurance from a broker, so you don’t get caught out in the future!

 If you don’t have a trusted broker, I’d be happy to help you sort out your cover.

-Complete the short form below and I’ll be right back to you.
+Complete this short questionnaire, and I’ll be right back with a quote.

 lion.ie | making life insurance easier